emberjs/guides/source/localizable/object-model/computed-properties.md

 ### Setting Computed Properties

 You can also define what Ember should do when setting a computed property.
 If you try to set a computed property, it will be invoked with the key (property name), and the value you want to set it to.
+You must return the new intended value of the computed property from the setter function.

 ```javascript
 Person = Ember.Object.extend({